07

 Commercial registration is jurisdiction by jurisdiction, not a single global licence.
 The principal regimes a first-time charter operator needs to understand:

 Italy.
-Italian commercial charter requires either Italian flag with commercial registration or a non-Italian flag meeting Codice della Nautica conditions.
-VAT on charter fees is 22 percent on Italian-water portions; the historical Italian leasing scheme has been largely curtailed by EU infringement proceedings.
+Italian commercial charter requires Italian flag with commercial registration, or a non-Italian flag meeting Codice della Nautica conditions.
+VAT on charter fees is 22 percent on Italian-water portions; the Italian leasing scheme has been largely curtailed by EU infringement proceedings.

 Spain.
-Separate Spanish charter licence ("matricula turística" / Royal Decree 1027/1989) for non-EU-flagged yachts.
-Application before each season; 4 percent matriculation tax on declared value (capped for yachts above 15m registered for charter).
-IPR covers refit; the charter licence covers operation.
+Separate Spanish charter licence ("matricula turística" / Royal Decree 1027/1989) for non-EU-flagged yachts; application before each season; 4 percent matriculation tax on declared value (capped for yachts above 15m registered for charter).

 Greece.
 Most restrictive in the Mediterranean.
-Greek-flagged and EU-flagged yachts above 35m can charter under the standard regime; non-EU flags cannot charter Greek-to-Greek and can only embark and disembark guests at non-Greek ports.
-The Greek Charter Licence (NEPA) is the long-form route.
+Greek-flagged and EU-flagged yachts above 35m can charter under the standard regime; non-EU flags cannot charter Greek-to-Greek and can only embark guests at non-Greek ports.
+NEPA is the long-form route.

 Turkey.
 "Blue Cruise" charter requires Turkish-flag operation or a Turkish charter agreement with a licensed local operator.
 Foreign-flagged yachts can cruise privately; commercial charter requires the local licence.